 Negative emotions don’t need to be avoided, in fact talking about them to find a way forward should be normalized.
 Positivity should never be a pretence that encourages good vibes only as a default response — healing cannot begin if there’s no acknowledgement of what needs to mend.

-Let’s leave toxic positivity behind in 2020, it’s time to revitalize mindfulness and actionable empathy instead.
+Let’s leave toxic positivity behind, it’s time to revitalize mindfulness and actionable empathy instead.

 Supporting Someone Through A Tough Time – headspace